What Happened To Shadowhawk Flashlights?

 Based on my research, I think it's unlikely Tarr, Inc. is involved with Shadowhawk at all today.
 They have likely abandoned the brand entirely and are pursuing other products or other business ventures entirely.

 Interestingly enough, a Chinese company known as Shenzhen Mankeda Technology Co., Ltd., filed an application back in June to register the same exact trademark.
-The logo, description, and product category are all identical.
+The logo, description, and product category are all identical according to the filing.

-It's possible that Tarr, Inc. is somehow involved with this but I think it's more likely that this Chinese company realizes this brand has been abandoned and is trying to seize control of whatever brand equity the word 'Shadowhawk' has.
+It's possible that Tarr, Inc. is somehow involved with this but I think it's more likely that a random Chinese company noticed that the trademark filing had been abandoned and is now trying to seize control/salvage any remaining equity in the brand name.

-I don't fully understand the legality of "hijacking" an abandoned trademark, but in practical terms it does not seem like a bad idea.
-Shadowhawk didn't have a good reputation but they likely sold millions of units with their logo stamped on them.
+I don't fully understand the legality of "hijacking" an abandoned trademark but it does not seem like a terrible idea.
+While it is true that Shadowhawk largely had a bad reputation, it is also true that they sold millions of units with their logo stamped on the product.
 Sure, their advertising practices may have been unscrupulous, but the flashlight itself certainly wasn't the worst thing in the world.

 Conclusion